There are plenty of reasons why people use credit cards to make purchases. When used responsibly, they offer a variety of benefits.

 A word of caution: Keep in mind that applying for numerous credit cards in a short space of time and having a high credit card limit can hurt your credit score.
 Lenders will assess you on your credit card limit, not your balance.

 Reasons to not get a credit card

-Arguably the most well-known flaw of credit cards is how damaging they can be towards our bank accounts, but this is more a flaw on the impulse control of the cardholder themselves.
+Arguably, one of the most well-known disadvantages of credit cards is how damaging they can be towards our bank accounts, but this is more a flaw on the impulse control of the cardholder themselves.
 Given how easy credit cards are to use, online purchases and bills can quickly stack up and lead to balances accruing interest if you aren’t careful – read our article on how interest is calculated for more information on how to avoid this.

 Rewards programs might not be worth it